Oscar winner and groundbreaking star Sidney Poitier dies

 In the 1980s and ’90s, he appeared in the feature films “Sneakers” and “The Jackal” and several television movies, receiving an Emmy and Golden Globe nomination as future Supreme Court Justice Thurgood Marshall in “Separate But Equal” and an Emmy nomination for his portrayal of Nelson Mandela in “Mandela and De Klerk.”
 Theatergoers were reminded of the actor through an acclaimed play that featured him in name only: John Guare’s “Six Degrees of Separation,” about a con artist claiming to be Poitier’s son.

-In recent years, a new generation learned of him through Oprah Winfrey, who chose “The Measure of a Man” for her book club.
-Meanwhile, he welcomed the rise of such Black stars as Denzel Washington, Will Smith and Danny Glover: “It’s like the cavalry coming to relieve the troops!
+In recent years, a new generation learned of him through Oprah Winfrey, who idolized Poitier and chose his memoir “The Measure of a Man” for her book club.
+He also welcomed the rise of such Black stars as Denzel Washington, Will Smith and Danny Glover: “It’s like the cavalry coming to relieve the troops!
 You have no idea how pleased I am,” he said.

 “I’ll always be chasing you, Sidney,” Washington, who had earlier presented the honorary award to Poitier, said during his acceptance speech.
 “I’ll always be following in your footsteps.
 There’s nothing I would rather do, sir, nothing I would rather do.”

+In 2009 President Barack Obama, whose own steady bearing was sometimes compared to Poitier’s, awarded him the Presidential Medal of Freedom, saying that the actor “not only entertained but enlightened... revealing the power of the silver screen to bring us closer together.”

+Poitier also wrote a novel, “Montaro Caine,” and tended to family, travel, hobbies and diplomacy.
+As a citizen of the Bahamas, he was appointed in 1974 Knight Commander of the Order of the British Empire.
+In 1997, he was appointed the Bahamas’ ambassador to Japan, and later served as ambassador to UNESCO.

 Poitier had four daughters with his first wife, Juanita Hardy, and two with his second wife, actress Joanna Shimkus, who starred with him in his 1969 film “The Lost Man.”
-Daughter Sydney Tamaii Poitier appeared on such television series as “Veronica Mars” and “Mr. Knight.”
+His daughter, Sydney Tamaii Poitier, appeared on such television series as “Veronica Mars” and “Mr. Knight.”

-His life ended in adulation, but it began in hardship.
-Poitier was born prematurely, weighing just 3 pounds, in Miami, where his parents had gone to deliver tomatoes from their farm on tiny Cat Island in the Bahamas.
-He spent his early years on the remote island, which had a population of 1,500 and no electricity, and he quit school at 12 1/2 to help support the family.
-Three years later, he was sent to live with a brother in Miami; his father was concerned that the street life of Nassau was a bad influence.
-With $3 in his pocket, Sidney traveled steerage on a mail-cargo ship.

-“The smell in that portion of the boat was so horrendous that I spent a goodly part of the crossing heaving over the side,” he told The Associated Press in 1999, adding that Miami soon educated him about racism.
-“I learned quite quickly that there were places I couldn’t go, that I would be questioned if I wandered into various neighborhoods.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.